 Every person in every role in a school community brings something unique to the learners and to the learning spaces we are creating together.

 Consider joining our Maine education community.
 Anyone 18 years or older who is working in a school administrative unit and anyone working in a contract with a school administrative unit must complete a background check approval (CHRC) based on fingerprints.
-To learn more about fingerprinting, follow the Certification and Credentialing button below.
+To learn more about fingerprinting, follow the button below.

 Certification and Credentialing